Introducing 5 New Holiday Tip Sheets from Psychotherapist and Codependency Expert Sharon Martin, LCSW

 I’ve put together a bundle of 5 holiday tip sheets, formatted as PDFs and ready for immediate download, to help you manage difficult holiday situations and feelings.

-1) Guide to Healthy Holiday Boundaries
+Healthy Holiday Boundaries

 Healthy boundaries create a framework that lets people know how to treat you.
 They help create respectful, mutual relationships because expectations are clear.
 Boundary problems tend to occur when you put someone else's needs before your own and allow yourself to be mistreated or devalued.